Rodney J. Dyer, Ph.D.

 ENVS 201.
 Earth System Science.
 3 Hours.

-Semester course; 2 lecture and 2 laboratory hours.
+Semester course; 3 lecture hours.
 3 credits.
 An introduction to the processes of and linkages among the major systems that drive planet Earth.
 The biosphere, geosphere, hydrosphere, atmosphere and sociosphere are presented as dynamic and interdependent systems.
-Labs/discussion sections will include both computer modeling of integrated systems and lab activities/field trip(s) at the Rice Center for Environmental Life Sciences.

 ENVS 300.
 Sustainable Societies: James River Basin.
 3 Hours.